As an Amazon Associate, we earn from qualifying purchases. This post includes affiliate links.

 So what happens during “the change”?

-Menopause is a natural and normal event which is defined as the final menstrual period (FMP).
+Menopause is a natural and normal event that is defined as the final menstrual period (FMP).
 In other words, it is a time when a woman’s ovaries stop functioning and menstrual periods stop.
 A woman reaches menopause when she fails to have her monthly period for twelve consecutive months.
 After menopause, a woman can experience transitional symptoms for up to 10 years.

 Hot flashes, a common menopausal symptom, are caused by a sudden increase in skin temperature which in turn results in flushed face and sweating.
 Hot flashes can result in embarrassment, discomfort, and disruption of sleep.
 The cause of hot flashes is unknown, but they are likely related to hormonal and body thermostat changes which become hypersensitive to shifts in body temperature.